 Thank you for your understanding and discretion.

-Retraction of Resignation During Notice Period:
+Retracting Resignation Letter During Notice Period:

 It is stated by the Supreme Court of India that an individual has the right to dismiss or retract the resignation within the notice period and is entitled to the benefits of the company during that period if he or she is not allowed to work.

 The notice is given by the employee so that the employer could search for a suitable candidate when the current employee resigns the job.
 This is the main reason why employees are instructed to give a sufficient amount of time so that it can provide enough time for the employers to fill the position fast.

 This logic applies to both the employers and the employees.
 Employers cannot also withdraw the notice period given unilaterally.
 This can also cause the employees being under two employers at once.

 This can make the employer reconsider the decision made by the employee.
 These laws come under the Mental Health Act which is also stated by the Supreme Court of India.

 Withdrawal of Resignation after Acceptance:

 The employer should listen to it carefully and should take an appropriate decision.
 If the employer does not look into the employee’s case properly and then relieve from the job, then the employee can complain against the employer on the grounds of unfair dismissal.

 Dealing with the Aftermath:

-1. As an employee, try to understand where you stand within the organization.
+As an employee, try to understand where you stand within the organization.
 At the end it is the employer who decides whether he or she should hire you.

 - Your employer will be able to reconsider your resignation if you have been a valuable employee in the past and the reasons for which you had submitted the resignation seems logical and understandable to the employer.